vavesparashar/blog/src/_talks/Twitter and their monetization problem.md

 India recently threatened to ban the app if the company failed to comply with rules.
 And this is no one-off incident.

-Germany and many other nations have been critical of the platforms function.
+[Germany](https://www.google.com/amp/s/www.cnbc.com/amp/2021/01/11/germanys-merkel-hits-out-at-twitter-over-problematic-trump-ban.html) and many other nations have been critical of the platforms function.

-Much like the Tic-Tok ban in India where the platform lost an audience size of 100+ million users, Twitter risks 20 million of their own.
+Much like the [Tic-Tok ban in India](https://www.businesstoday.in/technology/news/story/india-bans-tiktok-permanently-app-evaluates-notice-285375-2021-01-25) where the platform lost an audience size of [20+ million users](https://findly.in/tiktok-users-in-india-statistics/#which-country-has-the-most-tiktok-users-2020), Twitter risks 20 million of their own.

 Twitter's pivoting trait has kept them in green but heavy optimization is needed if they aim to catch Facebook rather than playing survival game of 'small' companies.